MicrosoftDocs/xamarin-communitytoolkit/docs/objectmodel/asynccommand.md

 title: "Xamarin Community Toolkit AsyncCommand"
 author: brminnick
 ms.author: bramin
-description: "Allows for `Task` to safely be used asynchronously with `ICommand`" ms.date: 11/20/2020
+description: "Enables the Task type to safely be used asynchronously with an ICommand." ms.date: 11/20/2020
 ---

 # Xamarin Community Toolkit AsyncCommand

-Allows for `Task` to safely be used asynchronously with `ICommand`.
+Enables the `Task` type to safely be used asynchronously with an `ICommand`.

 ## Syntax